CHIEF EXECUTIVE OFFICER

 When she’s not at The Door Kathleen is a member of Dursley Rugby Team and is a children’s worker at 3C Community Church doing open the book work.

-COMMUNITY YOUTHWORKER (STROUD)
+COMMUNITY YOUTHWORKER (CAM)

 Between her studying and working at The Door Leah enjoys practising her photography and watching films.